ritheeshvedire/threadsafequeues/README.md

 1) use c++11 or c++14 constructs.
 No pthreads are allowed.
 Use safe C++ (for example, using lock_guards, unique_locks or c++ safe pointer mechanisms or atomic counters if possible)
 2) Avoid notifying all threads to wake up as it's unnecessarly wastes CPU cycles.

-# SUPPORT
+## SUPPORT
-1. supports MacOS (Arm64) with Clang and Linux with gcc -- Tested on MacOS only.
-But should work for linux
+1. supports MacOS (Arm64) with Clang and Linux with gcc.(Tested on MacOS only.
+But should work for linux)

 NOTE: We could improve the performance of the overall system, if we there are some threads reading only the front of the queue, using RW locks (or shared mutex for C++17)